How to Ace the Stanford Interview

 Once you submit your Stanford application, your location will be reviewed by the admissions committee.
 If you fall within one of their interview regions, and there is an alumni member available to interview you, they will reach out to you via email or phone.

-Interviews will be conducted virtually or in-person, depending on what’s most convenient for your interviewer.
-In-person interviews will be conducted at local coffee shops, restaurants, or libraries, etc. but not on campus.
+Interviews will be conducted virtually or in person, depending on what’s most convenient for your interviewer.
+In-person interviews will be conducted at local coffee shops, restaurants, libraries, etc., but not on campus.

-During the process, which will last about 45 minutes, your interviewer will ask you questions about your interests and goals.
+The process will take around 45 minutes.
+The main Stanford interview questions you’ll be asked will relate to your interests and goals.
 You will also have the opportunity to ask your interviewer questions about the school or their experience at Stanford.

 Stanford urges its applicants to view the interview as an informal conversation.
 As such, there isn’t a set list of questions that interviewers are required to ask.
-However, there are categories of questions that you’ll likely come across:
+However, the Stanford interview questions tend to fall into four categories:

 The first type of questions you can expect to be asked will revolve around the activities you pursued outside of the classroom.
 Your alumni interviewer will not have access to your application beforehand, so they’ll likely first ask about your extracurriculars more broadly and then follow with more specific questions.